 Negative Keywords – Keywords that allow you to choose what not to target with a Google Ads campaign.
 Just like regular keywords in an ad campaign, negative keywords can be set with match types such as exact match, phrase match, and broad match.
 When you add a negative keyword to your campaign, your ads will not appear in the search results for that search.
 This practice helps advertisers save budget and maximize ROI.

-Not–provided – Is the default placeholder that Google Analytics displays in the Keywords report to hide the most popular keywords that drive organic search traffic to a website.
-In order to discover these hidden keywords, you need to use a third party tool like SEMrush or Google Search Console.
+Not–provided – A default placeholder that Google Analytics displays in the Keywords report to hide the most popular keywords that drive organic search traffic to a website.
+In order to discover these hidden keywords, you need to use a third-party tool like Semrush or Google Search Console.
 This was implemented by Google in 2011 in an effort to protect the privacy of searchers.

-Open Graph - Open Graph protocol is a form of markup that you can add to the metadata of a webpage that will enable your content to become a rich object when shared via social networks.
+Open Graph – A form of markup that you can add to the metadata of a webpage that will enable your content to become a rich object when shared via social networks.
 This protocol allows objects on your website like videos, images, and audio files to appear in the timeline when your link is over Twitter, for example.

 Pagination – The division of web page content into numbered pages, commonly organized with numbered navigation at the bottom of a page and parameters in the URL.

 Position or Pos (SERP) – Position of the site’s page for the search query in Google at the moment of data collection.

 PPA (Pay Per Action) – An Internet advertising model similar to Pay Per Click except for publishers only get paid when click-throughs result in conversions.